The Wildflower Garden and Fairy Retreat

 With the changing climates and the subsequent changes to the flora and fauna of any particular region, a decrease in food sources is unfortunately becoming a common factor in premature demise of not only hummingbirds, but many other animals as well.
-It is easy to help these birds, take the time to plant hummingbird friendly plants and put out a feeders!
+It is easy to help these birds, take the time to plant hummingbird friendly plants!

 For more information on hummingbirds check out www.hummingbirdsplus.org

 Seed bombs/Pinecone feeder/Crafts

 Discovery - See video on how to make Seed bombs and Pine Cone Feeders on activity page!

 Seed bombs are little balls made from clay, dirt and seeds.
 This balls can be used for guerrilla gardening purposes or to add some extra beauty to your home garden.
 In other words through them in ugly places to bring color to the world, but please bomb responsibly!
 These seeds were specifically chosen for their resiliency so Happy Gardening!!

 Pine Cone Bird Feeder - Peanut butter is a very nutritious treat, high in calories and fat for great energy.
 Many birds enjoy peanut butter, including nuthatches, chickadees, woodpeckers, and jays.

-Did you see these birds, they are common in Virginia?
+Did you see these birds that are common in Virginia?

 Challenge - How are ladybugs helpful to humans?
 Can you find the ladybug fairies?

 Ladybugs, which are also called Ladybirds, are considered a beneficial insect to man because they eat many bugs that are known to eat plants and destroy crops.
 The most common are aphids, mites and mealybugs.
 The blood of a ladybug is yellow and has a very strong smell that acts as a repellent, to predators.